Monday, September 6th, 2010

 “George’s parents are still unknown, although (Scotland’s) Thomas Edgar (sometimes, spelled Egger, Ager) holds some promise (either as close relative or grand-ancestor).”
 One researcher (Karen Ard) found another “Thomas Eggers of Switzerland married to Jeannette Landrine, of England.”
 (From Cindy Lowe, e-mail 8/31/01)

 Another thought surfaces.
 There was an Eager clan in Orange County, New York who was from Ireland.
 The very first deed for George Eggers' son, Daniel Eggers, in 1779 North Carolina was spelled and signed "Eagers."
-An "Eagers" spelling variation has not been checked on various records.
+An "Eagers" spelling variation has not been checked during earlier research efforts.

 (III).
 Possible Relatives in Early New Jersey